 Ken took a number of bold stands because of his beliefs.
 These included refusing to surrender his residence for the king’s mistress, refusing to publish documents in support of Roman Catholicism (for which he was imprisoned), and refusing to support the reign of William and Mary.
 For this last decision, Ken was punished by losing his bishopric.
 He died in poverty in 1711.

-Accounts say that Ken wrote the song that was the source of “The Doxology” in 1674, publishing it later, and making final revisions to it in 1709.
+When it come to the question of who wrote the doxology, accounts say that Ken wrote the song, and that was the source of “The Doxology” in 1674, publishing it later, making final revisions to it in 1709.
 This song is called “Awake, my soul, and with the sun.”
 The very last stanza is what eventually became the brief but powerful hymn of praise to the triune God of all creation.